Man Dies in Attempt to Save Another Boater

 Free Boating Safety Course Offered

 A free boating safety course will be offered Saturday, June 25, 2016, by the U.S. Coast Guard Auxiliary Flotilla 54 and the Perry J. Cohen Foundation.
 The course will be held in Boynton Beach from 8 a.m. to 4:30 p.m. and is open to all boaters.
-The course will cover federal and state boating laws, safety equipment, foul weather running conditions, and many other skills; more information can be found here.
+The course will cover federal and state boating laws, safety equipment, foul weather running conditions, and many other skills.

 If you have lost a loved one in a fatal boating accident, you may be entitled to compensation for funeral expenses, medical bills, and pain and suffering.
 The skilled personal injury attorneys at Gordon & Partners can review your claim and determine your legal options for free.